shevernitskiy/amo/README.md

 ## Creating client instance

-To create a client instance, you should provide 2 or 3 args to the constructor:
+To create a client instance, provide 2 or 3 arguments to the constructor:

 - API domain
-- auth data (may be different)
+- Auth data (varies by method)
-- options (optionally)
+- Options (optional)

 ```ts
 const amo = new Amo("mydomain.amocrm.ru", auth_object, options_object);